-The best way to start is to fill out our online Potential Donation Form, but you can also contact Chief Curator Dustin Mack or Curator Emily Rock.
+The best way to start is to fill out our online Potential Donation Form, but you can also contact Chief Curator Dustin Mack.
 The more information you can provide about your item(s), the better.
 Once your information has been reviewed, a curator will follow up with you, and if needed, schedule an appointment to learn more about your item(s).

 Can I send or bring my item(s) to the museum immediately?